 You should eat this roasted cauliflower red lentil curry with basmati rice and/or naan bread to complete your dinner experience.
-You can try making your own naan bread if you want.
-Seriously, it's super easy and so much better than store bought.
+And, you can even try making your own naan bread if you want.
+Seriously, it’s super easy and so much better than store bought.
 And I have the recipe for you right here!
 Naan Bread.

 How to Make Roasted Cauliflower Lentil Curry

 This incredibly delicious curry is easy to make and super healthy for any day of the week.

 - 1 small cauliflower cut into bite sized florets

 - 1 tbsp olive oil